manifold-systems/manifold/docs/docs.md

 Whether it's JSON, XSD/XML, RDF, CSV, DDL, SQL, Javascript, or any one of a multitude of other metadata sources, most modern languages, including Java, do very little to connect them with your code.

-Developers bridge this gap with the same old solutions, notably code generators and static libraries.
+Developers are conditioned to reach for code generators and static libraries as a means to bridge the gap.
-These are collectively referred to as _type-bridging_ tools because they essentially provide types and methods to connect Java code to structured information.
-But because type-bridging is not an integral part of the Java compiler or JVM, it has a long history of frustrating developers and ultimately impeding progress.
+Collectively these are referred to as _type-bridging_ tools because they provide types and methods to bridge or map Java code to structured information.
+But because type-bridging is not an integral part of the Java compiler or JVM, code generators necessarily implement a **_push_** architecture -- the compiler can't ask for a class to be generated, instead the generator processes its full domain of types ahead of time and writes them to disk so that the compiler can use them in a later build step.
+This disconnect is the source of a host of problems:

-This is where the Type Manifold API steps in, it redefines code generation as we know it.

-Conventional code generators necessarily implement a _push_ architecture.
-A typical code generator processes its full domain of types from structured data sources, generates source files, and writes them to disk so that dependent code can compile in a later build step.
-This disconnect is the root cause of a host of complications.
-These include:
 * stale generated classes
 * long build times
 * the domain graph of metadata is too large to generate, code bloat